High Energy Density Summer School

 Foundations of High Energy Density Physics

-Presented Virtually from the University of Michigan, Ann Arbor, Michigan
+Presented at the University of Michigan, Ann Arbor, Michigan

 High-energy-density physics is an actively growing field that exploits the ability of various modern devices to create pressures of millions of atmospheres in dynamic, high-temperature, and even relativistic systems.
 This field of physics is essential to inertial fusion research, to using such tools to address issues in astrophysics, and to other fundamental studies and applications.
 To promote the spread of broad, fundamental knowledge in this new field, and to help train the new entrants to it, this summer school is being offered in virtual format for 2022.